 - Avoid overcrowding.

 - Pay attention to hygiene.
 This is particularly important for owners who keep multiple birds.
 Scrupulous, constant attention must be paid to cleanliness.

-- Immediately remove feces and dust and disinfect all inanimate objects with which the bird has come in contact.
+- Immediately remove feces, vomitus, and dust, and disinfect all inanimate objects with which the bird has come in contact.
 This is vital in the prevention of the spread of the disease .
-22

-- Clean inanimate surfaces, such as toys and food/water dishes, frequently, to avert transmission through fomites.
+- Clean all surfaces and objects, such as toys and food/water dishes, frequently, to avert transmission through fomites.

 - Keep the aviary or home adequately ventilated.